All Episodes

 They're buying out all of the monoclonal antibodies so states can't even buy their own supply.

-Now, thankfully, people like you know, that are pretty industrious and smart and clever, guys like Governor DeSantis said, fine, I'll use my own taxpayer dollars.
+Now, thankfully, people like, you know, that are pretty industrious and smart and clever, guys like Governor DeSantis said, fine, I'll use my own taxpayer dollars.

-We'll we'll go abroad.
+We'll go abroad.

 There are other versions of monoclonal antibodies that work.